othim/nn_mwpc/README.md

 If you have any questions or suggestions of improvement you are very welcome to open an issue on git or contact me

 (Oliver Thim, email: oliver.thim@chalmers.se).

 -----------
 DEFINITIONS
 -----------

-A COUPLED channel in np-scattering is a channel where there are four possible states that can mix.
+A **coupled** channel in np-scattering is a channel where there are four possible states that can mix.
 E.g. the 3P0 channel is considered uncoupled since it cannot mix with any other L-value.
 For J>0 the the S=3 channel can always have both L=J-1 and L=J+1.